oarisur/Interactive-WordCloud-Generator/README.md

 Enter keywords (comma-separated) that you want to highlight in red.

 ### 5. Font Selection
 Select a font for your word cloud.
-You can choose from system-installed fonts.
+You can choose from a wide range of pre-installed fonts.

 ### 6. Mask Options
 #### Upload Mask Image: